metauni/metauni.github.io/posts/loci/loci.md

 # Loci

 A _locus_ is a metauni node dedicated to a particular mathematical topic.
-It hosts expository content such as talkboards and is a place for shared mathematical activity.
+It hosts expository content such as talking boards and is a place for shared mathematical activity.
 A locus may have associated **office hours** (see below) at which time the host will join the node and be available for discussion.
 Since the main form of interaction in a locus is the whiteboards, it is recommended that you use a tablet and stylus (e.g. an Apple iPad and Pencil).

-Talkboards and other content in a locus have the following indexing convention similar to paragraphs in a text: **LCXYZ.xyz:abc** stands for locus **XYZ**, boardgroup **xyz** and individual board number **abc**.
+Talking boards and other content in a locus have the following indexing convention similar to paragraphs in a text: **LCXYZ.xyz:abc** stands for locus **XYZ**, boardgroup **xyz** and individual board number **abc**.

-**TIPS**: to view a talkboard, the best idea is to either click on it or go into "first person" mode by either using the scrollwheel on your mouse, the I/O keys on your keyboard, or pinching to zoom in.
+**TIPS**: to view a talking board, the best idea is to either click on it or go into "first person" mode by either using the scrollwheel on your mouse, the I/O keys on your keyboard, or pinching to zoom in.

 ## LC001 - Matrix factorisations